Internationalization in Action

-Also, Dr. Boaheng had the unique opportunity to lead the 2014 Global Understanding Course General Information Session and Workshop held on FSU's campus on February 4, 2014 and March 1, 2014, and he is participating in a Global Understanding Information Session and Brown-Bag Lunch as part of International Education Week at FSU, and lead FSU's spring Global Understanding Course Training Workshops.
+In addition, Dr. Boaheng has participated in Global Understanding Information Sessions as part of FSU's fall International Education Week at FSU, and lead FSU's spring Global Understanding Course Training Workshops.
 These Global Understanding activities were designed to equip faculty with the techniques to design and teach Global Understanding courses with FSU's international partner institutions.
 For additional information, please contact Dr. Boaheng at email@example.com.

-Dr. Sidney Pash (left), Associate Professor of History, is one of two FSU faculty members selected to receive a Global Understanding Course Travel Award to travel to China during summer 2014.
-With Title III funding, Dr. Pash and Dr. Don Okhomina, Assistant Professor of Management, visited two FSU partner institutions in Baotou and Hohhot, China to develop a Global Understanding course with BTTC and IMNU.
-In fall 2014, Dr. Pash is teaching one Global Understanding section of History 120: World History since 1600 with IMNU, and Dr. Okhomina is teaching one Global Understanding section of BADM210: Introduction to Global Business with IMNU.
-Dr. Pash also will teach HIST120-GU1 with BTTC in spring 2015.
+Dr. Sidney Pash, Associate Professor of History, was one of two FSU faculty members selected to receive a Global Understanding Course Travel Award to travel to China during summer 2014.
+With Title III funding, Dr. Pash, visited two FSU partner institutions in Baotou and Hohhot, China to develop a Global Understanding course with BTTC and IMNU.
+Since returning to campus, Dr. Pash has frequently taught History 120: World History since 1600 as a Global Understanding course with colleagues at BTTC and IMNU.

-In Spring 2014, Professor Sharmila Udyavar, Dr. Sambit Bhattacharya, and Dr. Rakesh Malhotra attended the Global Understanding Information Session, and Dr. Malhotra also attended the Global Understanding Workshop; both of these events were funded by Title III, and the UNC-India Request for Applications was presented and discussed at the Global Understanding Information session.
-Prof. Udyavar, Dr. Bhattacharya, and Dr. Malhotra applied and received funding from UNC GA to create a joint virtual course between FSU and Panjab University, Chandigarh, India; they plan to teach their joint virtual course in spring 2015.
+In spring 2014, Professor Sharmila Udyavar, Dr. Sambit Bhattacharya, and Dr. Rakesh Malhotra (left) attended the Global Understanding Information Session, and Dr. Malhotra also attended the Global Understanding Workshop; both of these events were funded by Title III, and the UNC-India Request for Applications was presented and discussed at FSU's Global Understanding Information Session.
+Prof. Udyavar, Dr. Bhattacharya, and Dr. Malhotra applied and received funding from UNC GA to create a joint virtual course between FSU and Panjab University, Chandigarh, India.

-The GU Course will be taught under the FSU Global Literacy Experience (GLBL) series.
-The broad parameters of the course will include Social Media, role of technology in peace, and the foundations provided by Dr. Martin Luther King and Mahatma Gandhi.
-In addition to in class 'virtual' meetings, students will also be paired to discuss and use social media to create a joint virtual presentation for the course.
-Students will not only discuss issues pertinent to the course but will also be encouraged to explore cultural differences between students in India and the US.
-It is anticipated that this spring 2015 course, GLBL200-GU1, will create a platform for continued future collaborations between the two campuses.
-For additional information on this grant, please contact Dr. Malhotra at firstname.lastname@example.org.
+The GU Course was taught under the FSU Global Literacy Experience (GLBL) series.
+The broad parameters of the course include Social Media, role of technology in peace, and the foundations provided by Dr. Martin Luther King and Mahatma Gandhi.
+In addition to in class 'virtual' meetings, students were paired to discuss and use social media to create a joint virtual presentation for the course.
+Students not only discussed issues pertinent to the course but also were encouraged to explore cultural differences between students in India and the US.
+It is anticipated that the course, GLBL200-GU1, will create a platform for continued future collaborations between the two campuses.
+For additional information, please contact Dr. Malhotra at firstname.lastname@example.org.